 Erica Sadun can be best described as the kind of developer that “when she talks at conferences, people’s eyes light up because of her deep knowledge and understanding of iOS development.”
 She has her hands in the actual development of Swift, and she is someone our iOS developers turn to for answers to a lot of questions.
 She also speaks at tons of conferences.
 Check out her blog here.

 Kelly Shuster, or known in the developer world as Kio Krofovitch, is a Google Developer Expert who is a passionate advocate for diversity in the developer community.
 Kelly is the director of Women Who Code Denver and is one of the strong voices in the community that is creating positive change.
 With an extensive background in building hardware and firmware, she recently switched her expertise to mobile development, and her sweet spot is working on interesting Google hardware projects like Google Glass that incorporate her software knowledge.
 Let’s see what new gadget she gets her hands on next.

 “Besides keeping up with her hilarious Twitter feed, she has been featured in a few podcasts recently and always has interesting things to say,” says David Mays, software engineer at Stable Kernel.

 So there you have it!
-I hope this list of devs and designers will help drive some inspiration to your current projects.
-Comment below if there are any more who deserve a shout out!
+I hope this list of devs and designers will help drive some inspiration for your current projects.
+Comment below if there are any more who deserve a shout-out!